vlocityinc/vlocity_build/README.md

 However, when you are attempting to migrate data from one org to another where both orgs have missing GlobalKeys, but existing data that should not be duplicated, a different strategy may need to be used to produce GlobalKeys that match between orgs.

 ## Validation
 Ultimately the best validation for a deploy will be testing the functionality directly in the org.

+After Export the command `validateLocalData` can be used to detect missing and duplicate GlobalKeys in the local files that have been exported.

-However, another way to see any very clear potential issues is to see if recently deployed data matches exactly what was just exported.
+Another way to see any very clear potential issues is to see if recently deployed data matches exactly what was just exported.

 You can run the following command to check the current local data against the data that exists in the org you deployed to:
 ```bash